deepanshutyagi/simplecoin/README.md

 # Simplecoin
-Simplecoin is a contract to mint erc20 token when we send ethereum to contract address
+Simplecoin is a contract to mint erc20 token when we send ethereum to contract address, Add your walled seed phrase to truffle-config.js

 #### Deploy the contract to rinkeby newtork